RosettaCommons/documentation/Preparing-PDB-files-for-non-peptide-polymers.md

 More and more modelers are attempting to use Rosetta to model structures other than those limited to peptide chains, and this will only be increasing.
 Rosetta has shown great success with RNA modeling, and the modeling of non-canonical amino acids, peptidomimetics, and polysaccharide structures are in active development.

 Unfortunately, loading such structures from a PDB file into Rosetta can be challenging.
-The PDB format is not consistent for non-AA residues, the error-checking of such structures is poor, and researchers often ignore all but the most basic standard PDB record types, that in some cases are necessary for proper loading of a file.
+The PDB format is not consistent for non-AA residues, the error-checking of such structures is poor in the PDB, and researchers often ignore all but the most basic standard PDB record types, which in some cases are necessary for proper loading of a file.

 Below are some methods of getting your PDB structure to load into Rosetta properly.